Visiting Cyprus in Winter: 8 Fabulous Things to Do + Top Winter Travel Tips

 Around Larnaca are a few very pleasing to the eye small but cute Cypriot villages.
 One of them is Lefkara, constantly among the top most beautiful villages in Europe.
 And for many reasons.

-Secondly, Lefkara is a living old Cyprus.
+Secondly, Lefkara is living old Cyprus.
 In fact, it is a labyrinth of narrow streets unchanged for several centuries and houses with architecture from different eras.
 There are romantic buildings of the 19th and 20th centuries with lovely balconies, old houses of the Ottoman times, and at the same time buildings that go back to the 12th century.
 Residents of Lefkara love their village.
 You’ll see that it is very clean, neat and they constantly restore something.

 Thirdly, Lefkara village is famous for shops, churches, workshops, and various handmade products.
 For many years, local women have been weaving lace, and men have been weaving silver filigree.
 They willingly start their workshop and pose for a photo.